ARctic Challenge is a one-of-a-kind Hackathon focusing on IoT, Open data, LoRa and Augmented Reality.

-09.00 Start and forming of teams for participants that don’t belong to a team.
-Presentation of the challenges, (we have suggestions but it’s also possible to bring own ideas.)
+18.00 Start and forming of teams for participants that don’t belong to a team.

 23.00 The hackathon closes for the night.

 08.00 The hackathon starts again.
-Beakfast, (Sandwich, orange juice, coffee/tea), is served in the hackathon premises.
+Breakfast is served in the hackathon premises.
 (No cost for participants and officials.)

 12:30-13:00 Awards ceremony and summation.

 Anyone who has the competence to attend is welcome.
 We especially invite: